Apple Music Device Limitation: Can I Play Apple Music on Multiple Devices

 5. Click Remove to the right of the device that you want to remove.

 No, you cannot.
 Apple Music limits play to one device at a time.
-If you want to listen to multiple devices at the same time then you'll need a Family Membership, which gives simultaneous streaming access for up to six different people for $14.99 per month.
+If you want to listen to 2 or more devices at the same time then you'll need a Family Membership, which gives simultaneous streaming access for up to six different people for $14.99 per month.

 • Want to get rid of the 10 device limitation?

-• Want to play Apple Music on multiple device at once?
+• Want to play Apple Music on multiple devices at once?

 • Want to play Apple Music on some unsupported devices such as iPod nano, iPod shuffle and MP3 player?